bluss/bluss.github.io/_posts/2015-10-11-stuff-the-identity-function-does.markdown

 ---
 layout: post
-title:  "Stuff the Identity Function Does"
+title:  "Stuff the Identity Function Does in Rust"
 date:   2015-10-11 14:00:00
 categories: rust fun
 ---